 The entire plan of salvation is a mystery to the human mind.
 “Now to Him who is able to establish you according to my gospel and the preaching of Jesus Christ, according to the revelation of the mystery kept secret since the world began” (Romans 16:25 also Ephesians 1:9; 3:9; Colossians 2:2; Revelation 10:7).
 This plan engulfs God’s eternal purpose to save His fallen creatures (1 Corinthians 2:6, 7; Ephesian 3:3–10).

-2. The mystery that God of the plan of redemption to all people.
+1. The mystery that God offered His Son to redeem mankind.
 “For I do not desire, brethren, that you should be ignorant of this mystery, lest you should be wise in your own opinion, that blindness in part has happened to Israel until the fullness of the Gentiles has come in” (Romans 11:25).

 5. The mystery of the Resurrection.
 “Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed— in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed…” (1 Corinthians 15:51-54).

 Check out our Bible Answers page for more information on a variety of topics.